 All three solutions support the principle of authenticating users outside QlikView and add flexibility to the QlikView product.
-Which solution that is the best is based on the architecture where the solution is going to be used?
+Which solution to use depends on the architecture where the solution is going to be used:

-- As a basic principle, header solution makes for easier integration into portals, but needs development or adaption of reverse proxy functionality in the portal or web frontend. - The WebTicket solution is best in environments where a third party authentication system can be used to integrate with and if group information has to be transferred. - If integration of content is done using IFrames WebTicket is a good solution. - Authenticate.aspx is best suited when there is an external directory or identity provider to authenticate towards, but no web frontend to integrate with.
+- As a basic principle, the header solution makes for easier integration into portals, but needs development or adaption of reverse proxy functionality in the portal or web frontend. - The header solution is preferred, if an SSO system with header support exists. - The WebTicket solution is best in environments where a third-party authentication system can be integrated with and if group information has to be transferred. - If integration of content is done using IFrames, WebTicket is a good solution. - Authenticate.aspx is best suited when there is an external directory or identity provider to authenticate towards, but no web frontend to integrate with.

-All solutions are seen as good practice and should, if possible, be used instead of GetTicket (as used in versions prior to QlikView 11).
+All solutions above are seen as good practice and should, if possible, be used instead of GetTicket (as used in versions prior to QlikView 11).